averykhoo/intervals/README.md

     *   support for usable set functions
     *   support for most numeric operations
 *   `interval.MultipleInterval`: operations on groups of `Interval` objects

+##  notes:
+*   for mod, can use a perspective transform (projective but not affine) to convert the rectangle between the 2 intervals in the into a trapezoid in a cartesian-like space then use the coverage to determine the output
+    *   but in practice only need 2 points, check for overlap, then determine if closed
+    *   can probably overlap with the mod of real numbers, or real number mod